twillis209/zinb_analysis/notes.md

 Tried using `mclapply` and it runs in parallel only on the head node, not when submitted using SGE.

+See the ARC notes in the `math5871` repo for details of my investigation of parallelising `zinbwave` on the cluster.

+### 'Dumb' parallel execution

 # Analyses

 Datasets (from Methods section):